fulldecent/swift6-module-template/Recipe.md

 4. Use Xcode to manually to make the iOS Example use the module

     1. Close all projects and workspaces currently open in Xcode

     2. Select File -> New -> Workspace

     3. Select `__PROJECT_NAME__` on the desktop, enter the name `__PROJECT_NAME__` and click save

-    4. Use Finder and drag `__PROJECT_NAME__`.xcodeproj into the workspace in Xcode
+    4. Use Finder and drag `__PROJECT_NAME__`.xcodeproj into the workspace in Xcode in the Project Navigator section

-    5. Use Finder and drag iOS Example.xcodeproj into the workspace in Xcode (make this below the other one, be sure you do NOT make it subordinated)
+    5. Use Finder and drag iOS Example.xcodeproj (from inside the "iOS Example" folder) into the workspace in Xcode (make this below the other one, be sure you do NOT make it subordinated)

     6. Click iOS Example on the left